saleor/saleor/docs/customization/extensions.rst

 Celery Tasks
 ------------
 Some plugin operations should be done asynchronously.
-If Saleor has celery enabled, it will discover all tasks declared in ``tasks.py`` in the plugin directories.
+If Saleor has Celery enabled, it will discover all tasks declared in ``tasks.py`` in the plugin directories.